waves

 Currently, adoption of hydrogen fuel cell vehicles for public transportation fleets remains in its early stages.
 The reason is that this is a considerable investment and municipal transit authorities.
 Therefore, while more authorities are showing notable interest, most are testing a single vehicle or handful of buses as opposed to replacing their entire fleets.

-Our work with hydrogen
+Our hydrogen-related work

 Latest news